Guderian2nd/TrueHistoryAI/AI Rules.md

 # Per MoveTask Rules(Other)

-IF SpotOwner is Enemy THEN
+IF SpotOwner is Enemy OR SpotOwner is Ally THEN MoveUnittoSpot is VeryLow

+IF SpotOwnder is Me THEN

 # Per AttackTask Rules